Holmlia Station: History

-NSB started large-scale unmanning of its stations from the 1970s, following the introduction of centralized traffic control.
+NSB started large-scale unstaffing of its stations from the 1970s, following the introduction of centralized traffic control.
 This led to a paradigm shift in the way new station were designed.
 There was no longer a need for a station building.
 Instead focus was on larger platforms to handle many travelers, better access and large roofed areas where passengers could wait.
 Holmlia was the first major project of this kind in Norway and represented a trend where suburbs with high ridership received stations with high throughput.
 Arne Henriksen at NSB Arkitektkontor was selected as the head architect, and Holmlia became his breakthrough.
 He would continue to dominate railway architecture in Norway the next two decades.
 Holmlia Station won him the Houen Foundation Award in 1988.

 By the 2010s the amount of traffic at Holmlia was so high that access to the platforms had become a bottleneck during rushhour.
 Holmlia had become one of the busiest commuter stations in the country.
 The Norwegian National Rail Administration therefore decided to also build an access structure to the northern side of the platforms.
 Another concern was to spread out passengers more throughout the platform to speed boarding times.
 The platform height was raised from 70 to 76 cm to allow for step-free access to trains.
 The art stone which was previously located at the northern end was moved to the south, where the disused kiosk was moved.
 Meanwhile, Oslo Municipality expanded the overpass over the station, to give room for more space for buses.
 The new section was designed by Linje Arkitekter.
 The new facilities opened on 7 May 2012.
 The southern platform structures were renovated in 2016.
 As the superstructure is listed, the work largely consisted of retouching the existing design, as well as adding an elevator.

 Facilities

 Holmlia Station is situated 10.20 km from Oslo Central Station, in the Holmlia neighborhood.
 The Østfold Line past Holmlia is double track and electrified.
 The station has a 220 m island platform, which is 76 cm tall.

 The southern part of the station consists of a superstructure which provides access from the overpass.
 Designed by Arne Henriksen, it has a unique shape and design, inspired by Aldo Rossi.
 Henriksen's superstructure is listed as a cultural heritage.
 The unique design of the station has made it a local landmark and it has been featured among other things in a borough logo.
 The northern part has an access superstructure made of steel and hardened glass, chosen to be resistant against vandalism.
 Both accesses have an elevator and stairs.

-A street level there is a square with transfer to bus lines, as well as a taxi stand.
+At street level there is a square with transfer to bus lines, as well as a taxi stand.
 Paid parking is possible at Holmlia Senter.
 The line has been designed so that Holmlia has good access by buses, while Rosenholm Station to the south serves as the main park and ride station.